twitter-archive/unishark/README.md

 unishark extends unittest (to be more accurate, unittest2) in the following ways:
 * Customizing test suites with dictionary config (or yaml/json like config).
-* Running the tests in parallel.
+* Running the tests concurrently.
 * Generating polished test reports in HTML/XUnit formats.
 * Offering data-driven decorator to accelerate tests writing.

-You could acquire the first three features for your existent unittests immediately with a single config, without changing any existing code.
+For existing unittests, the first three features could be gained immediately with a single config, without changing any test code.

 Here is an example config in YAML format (you could also write it directly in a <code>dict()</code>):
 ```yaml